03Anmol/onnx-tflite-tfliteint8/README.md

 4.tflitefp16 to tflitefp8 int8

 and infered the model to infer int8 model you need edge device and some compatibility which might your local system don't support

+please contribuite to this branch for every model and made changes if you find any mistake